keharriso/cygnet/README.md

 ## Status

 This project is in its infancy.
 It is a hobby project for its author.
 Maybe one day we can write non-trivial programs in it, but that day is not today.

+## License

+Copyright (c) 2023 Kevin Harrison, released under the MIT License (see LICENSE for details).